ghun131/30-days-make-over/README.md

 ## User story:

 1, intro: Step by step guidline to move on with break up
+	Breaking up is always difficult but you are not alone.
+We are going to help you get over it.
+	How do you feel?
+	// We have a bar with one ends a very bad mood and another end a very happy one

 2, the journey map: 12 milestones